🧠 What is semantic SEO and entity optimisation? (Direct answer)

 Entity optimisation has six layers.
 Work through them in order — each one builds on what came before.

 On first mention, use the entity's full, canonical name: "Google Analytics 4 (GA4)" not just "analytics."
 "Apple Inc." not just "Apple" when context could suggest the fruit.
 Give Google's NER system enough to work with to classify the entity correctly.
-Once the first clear reference is in place, abbreviations and shorter forms are fine.
+Once the first clear reference is in place, abbreviations are fine.

 Keep entity references consistent across your entire site.
 If one page refers to your company as "IndexCraft" and another uses a different abbreviation, Google's entity resolution system may not merge them correctly.
 A consistent brand name, author name, and key entity attributes across every page strengthens entity recognition site-wide.

 One of the more instructive failures I've audited was a software company losing ground to smaller competitors despite having more backlinks and longer publishing history.
 The issue was entity relationship gaps — their content covered their product category extensively, but it wasn't semantically connected to the adjacent entities that define the space.
 Their competitors had built content that explicitly named and connected these entities: the methodologies, standards, and tool categories their product related to.
-AI systems were retrieving competitors when adjacent entities were mentioned in queries, because those entities were genuinely connected in the competitors' content graph.
-Entity relationship depth isn't about keyword co-occurrence — it's about building content that makes connections between entities explicit and crawlable. — Rohit Sharma

 11. Schema Markup: The Closed-Loop Entity Approach